Jamjarlyons/ds-skill-assess/README.md

 *GOOD LUCK!*

 ## About My Submission: JaMaur Lyons
-Made Changes in models-main.R and sql-query-from-database.sql
+Made Changes in models-main.R and sql-query-from-database.sql <br>
-In sql-query-from-database.sql:
+In sql-query-from-database.sql:<br>
-Fixed the error where 'fiscal_year' and 'fiscal_month' was not part of the grouping Added alias to 'SUM(applicants)' for clarity
+Fixed the error where 'fiscal_year' and 'fiscal_month' was not part of the grouping<br>
+Added alias to 'SUM(applicants)' for clarity<br>
-Changed formating of 'SELECT' for readibility
+Changed formating of 'SELECT' for readibility<br>

-In models-main.R
+In models-main.R<br>
-Created a function for fitting and writting models for resusability Added an option for plotting in the function because the comment doesn't say it has to plot Removed library mentions because they are unnecessary if the libraries are lodaded Replaced 'paste' with 'str_c' because the have a similar purpose but str_c was made to work specifically with mutate Combined the select into one statement
+Created a function for fitting and writting models for resusability<br>
+Added an option for plotting in the function because the comment doesn't say it has to plot<br>
+Removed library mentions because they are unnecessary if the libraries are lodaded<br>
+Replaced 'paste' with 'str_c' because the have a similar purpose but str_c was made to work specifically with mutate<br>
-Notes:
+Combined the select into one statement<br>
+Notes:<br>
 I believe we could replace all of the library statements with 'library(tidyverse)', but i didn't because there are libraries in tidyverse that aren't used.